 What is SIP?

 SIP is an abbreviation of a Systematic Investment Plan.
-In simple, Systematic The investment plan is, investing a particular amount every month consistently on a specific registered date.
+In simple, Systematic The investment plan is investing a particular amount consistently on a specific registered date every month.

 You have to invest the same amount with which you have started, you can increase, decrease, or stop the SIP amount whenever required.

-· The main benefit of SIP is, you will be purchasing the fund’s NAV at the Growth Phase (The invest value increases) and degrowth Phase (The Unit of funds increases), this will leads to an averaging of investment and in long run, it yields a huge CAPITAL GAIN.
+- The main benefit of SIP is, you will be purchasing the fund’s NAV at the Growth Phase (The investment value increases) and degrowth Phase (The Unit of funds increases), this will leads to an averaging of investment and in long run, it yields a huge CAPITAL GAIN.

-For an assumption, let us consider a Person ‘ABC’ starts his investment in a large-cap fund.
+For an assumption, let us consider a Person ‘ABC’ starting his investment in a large-cap fund.
 As a beginner, he starts with Rs.
-2000 per month and plan to invest for 20 years, the returns which he is looking for is 12% per annum.
-Let’s see how much ABC invests and how much ABC gets as a return, what is the capital gain.
+2000 per month and plans to invest for 20 years, the return which he is looking for is 12% per annum.
+Let’s see how much ABC invests and, how much ABC gets as a return, what is the capital gain.